kk7nc/Text_Classification/README.rst

 ----

-Text feature extraction and pre-processing for classification algorithm is very significant.
-In this section, we start to talk about text cleaning which most of documents have a lot of noise.
-In this part we discuss about two main methods of text feature extractions which are word embedding and weighted word.
+Text feature extraction and pre-processing for classification algorithms are very significant.
+In this section, we start to talk about text cleaning since most of documents have a lot of noise.
+In this part, we discuss about two primary methods of text feature extractions which are word embedding and weighted word.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Text Cleaning and Pre-processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Natural Language Processing (NLP), most of the text and document datasets contains many unnecessary words such as Stopwords, miss-spelling, slang, and etc. In this section, we briefly explain some techniques and method for text cleaning and pre-processing text datasets.
-In many algorithm, especially statistical and probabilistic learning algorithm, noise and unnecessary features could have bad effect on performance of the system, so one of the solution could be illumination and remove these features as pre-processing step.
+In Natural Language Processing (NLP), most of the text and document datasets contain many unnecessary words such as: stopwords, miss-spellings, slangs, and etc. In this section, we briefly explain some techniques and method for text cleaning and pre-processing text datasets.
+In many algorithms like statistical and probabilistic learning methods, noise and unnecessary features can negatively affect the perfomance.
+So, illumination and removal of these features are very important preprocessing steps.

 -------------
 Tokenization
 -------------

-Tokenization is a part of pre-process to break a stream of text up into words, phrases, symbols, or other meaningful elements called tokens.
+Tokenization is the process of breaking down a stream of text into words, phrases, symbols, or any other meaningful elements called tokens.
 The main goal of this step is the exploration of the words in a sentence.
-In text mining beside of text classification, it;'s necessitate a parser which processes the tokenization of the documents; for example:
+Along with text classifcation, in text mining, it necessitates a parser which processes the tokenization of the documents; for example:

 sentence: